tango-crypto/tangocrypto-js/README.md

 For more [examples](https://www.github.com/tango-crypto/tangocrypto-js/examples/) take a look in examples directory.

 ### Consume API
-After you have created an `ApiClient` instance you can get different API instances to interact with the backend.
+After you have created an `Tangocrypto` instence you can get different API instances to interact with the backend.

 * `Addresses`: Get access to a set of endpoints cardano address related.
 * `Assets`: Get access to a set of endpoints cardano asset related.